Notice of Pre-AIA or AIA Status

 Regarding claim 5, Tsirkin teaches:

-The method of claim 4, further comprising: in response to receiving the interrupt while the first thread is in an idle state and the first virtual machine is executing: notifying the first virtual machine of the interrupt; and exiting execution of the first virtual machine in response to the notifying. (col 8, line37-52.
+The method of claim 4, further comprising: in response to receiving the interrupt while the first thread is in an idle state and the first virtual machine is executing: notifying the first virtual machine of the interrupt; and exiting execution of the first virtual machine from the second logical thread in response to the notifying. (col 8, line37-52.
 At block 305, processing logic detects a VM exit issued by first virtual processor of a virtual machine, where the first virtual processor is associated with a first logical processor of a host CPU.
 At block 310, processing logic determines that a second virtual processor of the virtual machine is associated with a second logical processor of the host CPU.
 At block 315, processing logic determines an execution state of the second virtual processor.
 In some implementations, processing logic makes this determination by receiving a notification from the second virtual processor that the second virtual processor has executed a VM exit to return control to the hypervisor.
 At block 320, processing logic determines whether the execution state of the second virtual processor indicates that it is running.
 If so, processing proceeds to block 325.
 If so, processing continues to block 325.
 Otherwise, processing proceeds to block 335.)

 Same motivation as claim 4